<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 “We cannot take income that had once been W-2 and switch to self-employed income during the pre-approval process, or you’ll no longer be eligible for financing,” says Jen.

-Watch out for Tradelines in Your Credit Score
+Watch for Tradelines in Your Credit Score

 “If you’ve suddenly opened an account that wasn’t open before and there’s a minimum monthly payment on that account, we have to take that into consideration, and that could affect your pre-approval,” says Jen.

-Moving Money Around Can Complicate Things
+Avoid Moving Money Around Too Much

 Find more tips on things to avoid between pre-approval and home closing.